Iocalhorst/elite_neopixel_matrix_suite/README.md

 # elite_neopixel_matrix_suite
 esp-idf(5.1+) based gfx engine for fast led-matrix game/animation development + example applications

-very early stage. but if you want to give it a try :
+very early stage. display size is 10x30 pixels - hardcoded. but if you want to give it a try or customize feel free  :

 clone the repo